We pride ourselves on always acting for you in a professional way, and with integrity and openness.

 The Legal Ombudsman can help you if we are unable to resolve your complaint ourselves through our own rigorous complaint process.
 They will look at your complaint independently and it will not affect how we handle your case.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you have and we have not been able to reach a resolve, then you must take your complaint to the Legal Ombudsman:
+If you have, and we have not been able to reach a resolution, then you must take your complaint to the Legal Ombudsman:

 - Within six months of receiving a final response to your complaint and

 - From 1 April 2023, the Legal Ombudsman also expects complaints to be made to them within 1 year of the date of the act or omission about which you are concerned (prior to 1 April 2023: 6 years)

 - or within 1 year of you realising there was a concern (prior to 1 April 2023: 3 years).

 - The requirement to refer your concerns to the Legal Ombudsman within six months of our final response to you remains the same

 The contact details for the Legal Ombudsman are:

 The Solicitors Regulation Authority can help you if you are concerned about any aspect of our professional behaviours, which could include discriminating against you because of your age, disability or other characteristic or not accounting to you for monies provided to us for the conduct of your matter.

 - Anti Money Laundering Reporting Officer